Sex (TV series): Cast

 Sophie Lee's reputation for sexual appeal, from her time as host of The Bugs Bunny Show, delivered a very high rating for Sex, a 32% ratings share for its premiere.
 By the end of 1992, she became disenchanted with the show and left the program.

 In 1993, comedian Pamela Stephenson took over as host, presenting in a more humorous style.
 At that time she was known as a performer, but in later years earned a PhD as a psychologist, specializing in the area of human sexuality.

-One of the reporters on the show was Dr Kerryn Phelps, who would later go on to become the first woman and first openly LGBT president of the Australian Medical Association (AMA) and a member of parliament.
-The March 1992 episode 'Homosexuality' featured Lee in a televised dinner filmed by Clucas at the Channel 9 studios, with Festival of Light politician and outspoken LGBT+ rights opponent, Fred Nile, as well as representatives from the AMA, the Parents and Citizens Association (P&C), and Derek Williams seated next to Lee and opposite Nile, representing the Gay and Lesbian Teachers and Students Association.
+One of the reporters on the show was Dr Kerryn Phelps, who would later go on to become the first woman and first openly gay president of the Australian Medical Association (AMA) and a member of parliament.
+The March 1992 episode 'Homosexuality' featured Lee in a televised dinner filmed by Clucas at the Channel 9 studios, with Festival of Light politician and outspoken gay rights opponent, Fred Nile, as well as representatives from the AMA, the Parents and Citizens Association (P&C), and Derek Williams seated next to Lee and opposite Nile, representing the Gay and Lesbian Teachers and Students Association.
 Williams and Phelps were subsequently interviewed by Liz Hayes on the Today Show about school-based homophobia.